adibhosn/adibhosn/README.md

 I am continually refining my expertise to stay at the forefront of advancements in quantitative finance.
 I am eager to contribute to innovative projects and collaborate with others who share a vision for reshaping finance through data-driven approaches.

 ---
-## 🌍I have communication skills in:
+## I have communication skills in:
 - ⚽ **Potuguese** (Native)

 - 🗽**English** (Professional)